kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

       ![json](./images/DNAC-BeginClaim.png?raw=true "Import JSON")

-   4. If this is the first time you have worked with images, you may see an EULA window if that has not been accepted under the settings of DNA Center.
+   4. If this is the first time you have worked with images, you may see an EULA window if that has not been accepted under the settings of Catalyst Center.
 Simply click the **accept checkbox** and click **save**.

       ![json](./images/DNAC-EULA.png?raw=true "Import JSON")